 Autism, known as an autism spectrum disorder (ASD), generally refers to a disorder that affects the development of the brain.
 As this happens, the affected object experiences defects in communication challenges with social interactions, and repetitive behavior.

-One intriguing finding of the occurrence of dog autism is that done by veterinarians and pioneer in the study of obsessive-compulsive disorder in animals – Dr. Nicholas Dodman.
+One intriguing finding of the occurrence of dog autism is that done by veterinarians and pioneers in the study of obsessive-compulsive disorder in animals – Dr. Nicholas Dodman.

 At the background of his findings is the theory that humans and other animals share similar neurochemistry.
 And as such their minds and emotions work in similar ways.